severalnines/docs/user-guide/mysql/settings.rst

 Version
 ........

 View the database server, vendor, operating system distribution and ClusterControl version installed.
-Check the Check for updates button to get notified when a new ClusterControl version is released.
+Tick the "Check for updates" checkbox to get notified when a new ClusterControl version is released.
 New versions are made available from `our download site <http://www.severalnines.com/downloads/cmon>`_ and `Severalnines repository <../../installation.html#severalnines-repository>`_.

 To upgrade to the latest version, see `Upgrading ClusterControl section <../../administration.html#upgrading-clustercontrol>`_.